jeremytenjo/reload-roblox-studio-simulator/README.md

 ![Logo](assets/images/logo.png)

-A VS Code extension that enables hot-reload functionality for Roblox game development, allowing you to quickly test and restart your Roblox simulations without manual intervention.
+A VS Code extension that enables hot-reload functionality for Roblox game development, allowing you to quickly test and restart your Roblox simulator without manual intervention.

 ## Features